Updated July 31, 2021

 StreamElements users have another option.
 You’ll be creating labels within StreamElements itself, and then adding them as “Browser Source” URLs within OBS.
 Check out our complete walkthrough guide for more information.

 No matter your streaming software, the last step is to arrange your labels inside your event overlays.
 If you haven’t already, add your event overlay file as a new “Image” source (“Media Source” for animated), then position them within your OBS layout.
 Now just drag your new stream label into the empty slot in your event overlays.
 Repeat this process until you’ve filled all empty slots with your stream’s most important viewer information.

-If you’re streaming on Twitch or Mixer, consider these a must-have.
+If you’re streaming on Twitch, consider these a must-have.
 Panels appear on your channel profile, just below your livestream window.
 They are static graphics with two main purposes: to introduce viewers to your channel and to help them perform actions on third-party sites.

-So what makes them essential?
+So what makes them an essential stream design?
 For starters, panels break your profile into readable chunks, allowing your viewers to quickly skim and locate stream info.
 They also serve as permanent reminders of your most important channel details (such as schedules, PC specs, rules, etc) – so you can avoid answering the same questions thousands of times on-air.
-Lastly, panels serve as valuable ‘call-to-actions’, guiding viewers to support or keep up with your channel (for ex, donations, merch, social media).
+Lastly, panels serve as valuable ‘call-to-actions’, guiding viewers to support or keep up with your channel (for example, donations, merch, social media).